YellowRoseCx/exif_date_from_filename/README.md

 ## Contributing

-Feel free to open a PR.
-Especially welcome are PRs to support (non-niche) filenames per Default in the config.yml
+Feel free to open a Pull Request.
+Especially welcome are PRs to support (non-niche) filenames per default in the `config.yml`.
+For an example PR refer to https://github.com/nielstron/exif_date_from_filename/pull/3